tgc-bot/FourAcesContracts/Staff.md

 5. The Divisions budget SHALL also be used to pay wages to the Division’s employees:

-    4. The Division Head SHALL issue a wage to each Member, but SHOULD pay a minimum of 25 chips per employee, and MUST NOT exceed 350 chips per employee.
+    4. The Division Head SHOULD issue a wage to each Member, but SHOULD pay a minimum of 25 chips per employee, and MUST NOT exceed 350 chips per employee.
 They MAY give a wage to their discretion, assuming it does not contradict these Terms.